Late Late Show host Gay Byrne meets some other Gay Byrnes.

 Pat Kenny replaced Gay Byrne as presenter in 1999 and remained in that position for 10 years.
 The programme is still running today and is presented by Ryan Tubridy.

-The extract shown here is from a ‘Late Late Show’ from 1965.
+The extract shown here is from a ‘Late Late Show’ from 1965 and appeared in an episode of the programme 'Discovery' broadcast on 2 April 1965.